usgs/earthquake-global_vs30/README.md

 + If you have runtime problems with the C programs ("smooth", "insert_grd", "grad2vs30"), have a look at the **STATIC** variable in Constants.mk

+USER-DEFINED CONSTANTS.MK
+_________________________

+Before starting, you should notice the hidden directory ".vs30" included in the repository.
+Please move this directory and its contents to your home directory (~).
+Review the user-specific constants in ~/.vs30/Constants.mk.
+In particular, make sure CDFLIB, CDFINC, GMTLIB, and GMTINC are set correctly for your system.
+You'll also want to set the resolution of the maps to one of the supported values; 30 arc-seconds is the default.
+Note that the 7.5 second resolution makes very large files and the GMT commands require system memory in excess of what most machines can currently support.
+See Slope/commands_75.txt for a list of commands that will make the 7.5 second map in two pieces, and then join them at the end.

 MAKING THE MAPS